Turkish translation bureau Urgent Vertalen

 Would you like your document translated quickly and economically?

-A certified Turkish language translator is ready and waiting for you
+A sworn Turkish language translator is ready and waiting for you

 Legalization of your Turkish translation